openrails/openrails/Docs/Building.md

 ## Content

-Without content, all you can run is Menu.exe (or OpenRails.exe which runs Menu.exe) and some of the contributed tools.<p>&nbsp;</p>
+Without content, all you can run is Menu.exe (or OpenRails.exe which runs Menu.exe) and some of the contributed tools.

 ![](images/menu_option_content.png)